 The marketing department usually liaises with external agencies on creative collateral, so you will need good communications skills as well as project management skills.

-Find out more about how to progress your Healthcare Marketing career here.
+Find out more about how to progress your Pharma Marketing career here.